- When will I find out if I am being offered a scholarship or need-based aid?

 I chose Education as my first-choice major but my letter says my major is “Education Exploratory Track.”
 Why?

 Students interested in teaching must complete a major appropriate to their particular license (early childhood, elementary or secondary education).
 Once you finish your undergraduate degree, you may apply to a post-baccalaureate program at UMass Amherst or elsewhere to prepare for licensure.
 The Education Exploratory Track, part of the university's new Exploratory Track Program, is for students interested in education as a career path in a variety of settings (e.g., formal, informal or international).

 I was admitted to my first-choice major.
 However, I think I would like to change my major now.
 Is this possible?

 If you would like to change your major, send an email to the Admissions Office as soon as possible.
 Please note that you may have to meet certain academic requirements if you are requesting a competitive major.

-What does it mean to be admitted to my second-choice major (or as undeclared)?
+What does it mean to be admitted to my second-choice major (or to the Exploratory Track Program)?
 Can I eventually enter my first-choice major?

 Certain majors are highly competitive and we are not able to admit every applicant.
 If you wish to transfer to your original first-choice major or another program after enrolling, we recommend that you work with your academic advisor to learn the requirements for admission.
-Please note that it is not possible to transfer into the Nursing major.)
+(Please note that it is not possible to transfer into the Nursing major.)
 Starting Fall 2015, the University is implementing an Exploratory Track Program for all first-year students who have been accepted for admission to the University as an Undeclared major.